NCAR/aircraft_nc_utils/nc2asc/README.md

 ## Overview
-nc2asc_python is a python 3 based program that is intended for users of NSF/NCAR RAF NetCDF datasets who would like to convert the NetCDF data to ASCII.
+nc2asc_python is a python 3 based program that is intended for users of NSF/NCAR RAF NetCDF datasets who would like to convert the netCDF data to ASCII.

 The program is under revision control under the repo `NCAR/aircraft_nc_utils/nc2asc_python/src`.
 Template header files for ICARTT (https://www-air.larc.nasa.gov/missions/etc/IcarttDataFormat.htm) and AMES (https://espoarchive.nasa.gov/content/Ames_Format_Specification_v20) formats are contained in `NCAR/aircraft_nc_utils/nc2asc_python/lib`.
 The program will modify and write from these templates depending on the user preference.

-On EOL servers barolo and tikal, a user can execute `nc2asc` from the command line and the GUI will launch. `aircraft_nc_utils/nc2asc_python/src` is also installed on the EOL RAF Ground Station computer, where it us called in command line mode by the ground processing scripts to generate an ICARTT V2 (https://cdn.earthdata.nasa.gov/conduit/upload/6158/ESDS-RFC-029v2.pdf) file after a flight.
-Note that to access the command line, a user can execute nc2asc_cl.py with or without arguments.
-Executing this command without arguments will display a help message for proper formatting of command line arguments, which is also described below in the Command Line Mode section.
+On EOL servers barolo and tikal, a user can execute `nc2asc` from the command line and the GUI will launch. `aircraft_nc_utils/nc2asc/src` is also installed on the EOL RAF Ground Station computer, where it us called in command line mode by the ground processing scripts to generate an ICARTT V2 (https://cdn.earthdata.nasa.gov/conduit/upload/6158/ESDS-RFC-029v2.pdf) file after a flight, if configured to do so.

 ## GUI Mode
-The program can be run in two modes: the first is a graphical user interface that allows a user to import a NetCDF file, choose an output directory and filename, as well as output format options for date, time, delimiter, fill value, and header.
+The program can be run in two modes: the first is a graphical user interface that allows a user to import a netCDF file, choose an output directory and filename, as well as output format options for date, time, delimiter, fill value, and header.

 The user can also select the file by start and end time, and provide an averaging window.

-The user can select all variables from the imported NetCDF file or a subset based on variable name.
+The user can select all variables from the imported netCDF file or a subset based on variable name.
 A table is displayed on the right side of the window that allows a user to click on variable names.

 Once a user has selected their preferred options and variables, the output preview field located at the bottom of the window dynamically updates to reflect the selections.